Mira Sorvino: Career

 In February 2008, she guest-starred as psychiatrist Cate Milton in the "Frozen" episode of the medical television drama House.
 Plans to make hers a recurring character were interrupted by the writers' strike.

 She starred in Attack on Leningrad (2009), Multiple Sarcasms (2010) with Timothy Hutton and Stockard Channing, and Nancy Savoca's Union Square (2012), with Patti Lupone and Tammy Blanchard.
 The film premiered at the Toronto International Film Festival to good reviews.
 In the same year, Sorvino played the mother of the lead in the film adaptation of Wendy Mass's popular children's book Jeremy Fink and the Meaning of Life.

 In 2014, she reappeared as Head Detective Betsy Brannigan on the final season of Psych, and on the fourth season of Falling Skies as John Pope's love interest, Sara.
 Sorvino also joined the cast of the television series Intruders, playing the role of Amy Whelan.
 In 2016, she appeared in the Netflix series Lady Dynamite as an actor working on a sitcom pilot named White Trash.
 In 2018, Sorvino played the role of Amy in the psychological thriller Look Away, alongside Jason Isaacs and India Eisley.

 In 2019, Sorvino was cast in the Netflix miniseries Hollywood as an actor whose career stalled out after a relationship with a studio head.

+In 2022, she played a supporting role in Sound of Freedom, a film about human trafficking in South America.

+In May 2025, Sorvino revealed that a sequel to Romy and Michele's High School Reunion was in the works at 20th Century Studios.

+Sorvino made her Broadway debut as Roxie Hart in the musical Chicago in September 2025 at the Ambassador Theatre.